Thinking beyond borders

 A person’s liability to Icelandic income tax is determined by their residence status.
 A person can be resident or a non-resident for Icelandic tax purposes.

-A non-resident of Iceland is generally someone who spends less than 183 days in the country/territory in any 12-month period.
+A non-resident of Iceland is generally someone who spends less than 183 days in the country/jurisdiction in any 12-month period.
 Non-residents are generally assessable on income derived directly or indirectly from sources in Iceland.
 Extended business travelers are likely to be considered non-resident of Iceland for tax purposes, unless they enter into Iceland with the intention of remaining for more than 6 months.

 The tax liability ends as soon as the individual leaves Iceland.
-However, former residents, on the grounds of domicile, remain subject to unlimited tax liability for 3 years after leaving Iceland, unless they prove they have become subject to taxation in another country/territory.
+However, former residents, on the grounds of domicile, remain subject to unlimited tax liability for 3 years after leaving Iceland, unless they prove they have become subject to taxation in another country/jurisdiction.

 Employment income is generally treated as Icelandic-sourced when the individual performs the services while physically located in Iceland and performs the services for an Icelandic employer or a foreign employer´s permanent establishment (PE).